AP FACT CHECK: House GOP falsely blames Biden for gas prices

 WASHINGTON (AP) — Heading into the Memorial Day travel weekend, House Republican leader Kevin McCarthy and other members of his party are falsely blaming President Joe Biden for higher gasoline and lumber costs.

-Gas prices have risen in recent weeks because a key pipeline was forced to close after a cyberattack.
+Gas prices have risen in recent weeks because a key pipeline was forced to close after a cyberattack on the Colonial Pipeline.
 And lumber shortages — which existed during former President Donald Trump’s administration — were worsened by an unexpected housing boom.

 Shortages have bedeviled the economy this spring, but most economists attribute the bulk of them to the difficulties of restarting the U.S. and global economies.